Kordump/dhtpim/README.md

 ```
 # Note on privacy

-As long you are using a strong password, dhtpim does provide some kind of
+As long as you are using a strong password, dhtpim does provide some kind of
+privacy. b

-privacy, but note that nothing is done to hide metadata.
+**Please note that nothing is done to hide metadata.**